mosaicml/llm-foundry/scripts/eval/README.md

 ICL evaluation measures a model’s ability to solve novel problems by being provided examples in-context without ever being specifically trained to answer such questions.

-Composer supports a number of different standard ICL formats and allows users to upload their own datasets that correspond to those formats.
+We supports a number of different standard ICL formats and allows users to upload their own datasets that correspond to those formats.
+All of our ICL task types are implemented in `llm-foundry/llmfoundry/eval/datasets/in_context_learning_evaluation.py` while all of our ICL metrics are implemented in `llm-foundry/llmfoundry/eval/metrics/nlp.py`.
+You can see which metrics work with which task types in the `llmfoundry.utils.builders.build_icl_evaluators` helper function.

 This document explains the ICL formats compatible with [Composer](https://github.com/mosaicml/composer), summarizes how to add new datasets in those formats, and catalogs the datasets currently used by the research team to evaluate models.